NamrataMali26/Web-Scraping-using-BeautifulSoup/README.md

 # Web-Scraping-using-BeautifulSoup
-Performed we scraping for extracting amazon reviews using Beautiful Soup python library
+Performed we scraping for extracting amazon reviews(for iphone) using Beautiful Soup python library.

+## Requirements
+Python
+BeautifulSoup
+Requests

+## Results
+Results are stored in CSV file